 Within each stitch of the Himalayan Tapestry artisans’ handiwork is a story of illiteracy, abuse within marriage, and culturally conditioned gender discrimination.
 While these Indian women suffer quietly, they are expected to carry the financial burden of their families.
-The women come to Himalayan Tapestry with little education and no basic skills and learn to quilt, tailor, read, and manage money.
-Working with this organization not only enables women to make money from their new talents, it also enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.
+The women come to Himalayan Tapestry with little education and no basic skills, but here they learn to quilt, tailor, read, and manage money.
+Working with this organization enables women to make money from their new talents, and it enables them to receive crisis counseling, which brings financial and emotional comfort to their troubled lives.

 Love Calcutta Arts

 The scarring influence of the sex trade does not affect just one generation in India.
 Despairing mothers often leave a legacy of poverty and prostitution to their daughters, who in turn carry on because they know no other lifestyle.

 Enter Love Calcutta Arts.
 Their handicrafts unit enables young women to support themselves with dignity and help their mothers leave the sex industry.
 These hardworking women make high-quality handmade paper products in a loving environment where they learn of their heavenly Father’s love for them.

 Noah’s Ark is an innovative network of 100 fair-trade artisan groups, representing 600 individuals, across India.
 Artisans work with a variety of materials, including wood, paper, and metal, to create contemporary products using traditional methods.
 All workshops are committed to providing sustainable income in an environment of honesty and integrity.
 As Noah’s Ark grows it has been able to support schools for artisan children and provide filters for clean water.